-In Exile: A New Strategy to 'Internationalize' the Tibet Issue for reinvigorating the Tibetan cause.
+In Exile: A New Strategy to 'Internationalize' the Tibet Issue n the 1980s, the Tibetan leadership developed a long-term nonviolent strategy for reinvigorating the Tibetan cause.
 Dharamsala decided to "internationalize" the Tibet issue, thereby expanding the domain of conflict beyond Tibet.
 Instead of allowing its state of exile and lack of access to Tibet to become a liability, Dharamsala decided to use it to its advantage by choosing a new terrain for battle: the global political arena and the court of international public opinion.
 The crux of the strategy was to use the liberal democracies of the West to pressure Beijing into making concessions.
 Rather than trying to appeal to the UN, an organization with little leverage over China, Dharamsala decided to direct its efforts toward the publics and the governments of democratic nations in the West, particularly the United States.
-States.
+States of the United States.